en0chC/Never-Ending-Circles/README.md

 leaderboard will not be updated if you have turned on "Invincible" mode.
 If you wish to disable this feature to test server functions edit line 699 in the gameStates.py file.

+# How to install any needed libraries
+The libraries are included in the project files but if need be, to install pygame and vlc, open up the command prompt and enter "pip install pygame" and "pip install python-vlc"

+# List of shortcut commands
+-	Escape key to open up the pause menu during a game
+-	r key to restart the level anytime while playing the level